Winning Sit ‘N Go Tournaments

 It is not surprising that many people develop a fondness for online poker tournaments.
 Some of these players may wish to play in tournaments but do not have the time or money to participate and satisfy their cravings for tournament play – these players can quench their poker tourney lust with sit ‘n go tournaments.

-‘Sit & go’ tournaments are quite small, usually consisting of only one table, they have regular starting times, so that you can log in to poker sites and find a suitable tournament at most times in the day and night.
+‘Sit & Go’ tournaments are quite small, usually consisting of only one table, they have regular starting times so that you can log in to poker sites and find a suitable tournament at most times in the day and night.
 Follow these simple tips in order to maximise your enjoyment of ‘sit & go’ tournaments, as well as maximising your stack:

 How To Win Sit ‘N Go Tournaments

-Cash is you primary concern:
+Cash is your primary concern

-If you enter a tournament and the price is $10 plus a $1 entrance fee, on a table averaging 10 players, the person who finishes in first place is likely to win $50, second place will receive $30 and third place will receive $20, with all the other players getting nothing.
+If you enter a tournament and the price is $10 plus a $1 entrance fee, on a table averaging 10 players, the person who finishes in the first place is likely to win $50, second place will receive $30 and third place will receive $20, with all the other players getting nothing.
 The best way to proceed here is to ensure that you play gently and do not enter a table where you know there is a loose cannon of a player, one who takes stupid risks; they can often trip up good players accidentally through their undisciplined play.

 Statistically, on a ten-player table, there is likely to be at least one player foolish enough to start playing to win from the very start.
-To counter act these players you should play in a tight and disciplined way, do not be put off by other players aggressiveness when you encounter it at the very start of the game, blend into the background until these players are out of the game, then loosen up your game and begin to play a little more aggressively the fewer the number of player’s.
+To counteract these players you should play in a tight and disciplined way, do not be put off by other players aggressiveness when you encounter it at the very start of the game, blend into the background until these players are out of the game, then loosen up your game and begin to play a little more aggressively the fewer the number of player’s.

 You should be aiming to win the tournament, but make sure that you manage to at least make it to one of the winning positions before you start to play with everything you have got.

-Loose playing at peak time:
+Loose playing at peak time

 What is meant here by peak time is the point where the number of players still in has reached around half of the original table size. at this point people often adopt the same technique, they begin to play in a tight manner, they fold often ion the hope that this will allow them a place in the top three.